 San Francisco was founded in 1776 by Spanish colonists, but it wasn’t until the 1849 Gold Rush that the population skyrocketed.
-Before long, it was the West Coast's largest city.
-The San Francisco 49ers are named for those ambitious gold prospectors and the year they descended upon the city.
-It is the only name the 49ers have ever had and they've never (as of yet) been moved from San Francisco, making it the oldest professional sports team in California.
-The team has enjoyed great success, especially during the 1980s and early 1990s, when they won five Super Bowl Championships.
+Before long, it was the West Coast’s largest city.
+The NFL’s San Francisco 49ers are named for those ambitious gold prospectors and the year they descended upon the city.
+It is the only name the 49ers have ever had and they’ve never moved to a different city, making it the oldest professional sports team in California.
+But while the 49ers are the oldest team, they’re not the only “game” in town.
+Make sure you catch the NBA’s Golden State Warriors, as well — they’re one of the league’s best with half a dozen championships to their name.

 The foggy days may not surprise you, but the amount of people might – San Francisco is a heavily populated city – second only to New York City.
 And since San Francisco is equally pedestrian-friendly, those people are out walking, jogging, catching a cable car, and generally enjoying the amazing weather.